 Here are some ideas on easy and thoughtful acts of kindness for kids (and for you!) to help get you started.

 Distribute Gift Cards

 This is our favourite one.
 Sometimes when we go to our favourite coffee shop, we pick up a five-dollar gift card, and then I let the kids choose someone in the shop to give it to.
 I’m not a huge fan of paying for the person behind you in the drive-thru, because then it tends to create a chain of people who feel the pressure to pay for the person behind them.
 By giving a gift card, the pressure is removed, and the kids get to see the person they are giving it to.

 On one of our coffee shop excursions, my son did not want to give the card to anyone in the shop.
 He held on to it until we reached the dollar store.
 He chose one of the customer service representatives at the dollar store and handed her the card as she was restocking a shelf.
 She was thrilled by the surprise.

 Walk down the street with your kids, and give compliments to people as they pass by.
 Make sure your kids know this is an activity to do with an adult so you can run interference and ensure safety.

 Write Thank-You Letters

-Whether it is to businesses who have offered you great services, community helpers like police officers, firefighters, and crossing guards, or special people in your lives, writing letters of appreciation is always a fun activity.
+Whether it is to businesses who have offered you great services, community helpers like police officers, firefighters, teachers, crossing guards, or special people in your lives, writing letters of appreciation is always a fun activity.
 If your child writes clearly, let them write their own.
 If they aren’t there yet, let them dictate and decorate the back of the letter with a drawing.
 Take them on an adventure to the post office to send them.